-Providing single sign-on, strong multi-factor authentication (with or without passwords) and centralized token management to control access to APIs.
+Gluu Flex single sign-on, strong multi-factor authentication, and centralized token management to control API access

 Designed from the ground-up to support cloud native deployments, Gluu Flex is a self-hosted software stack to enable your organization to build a world class digital identity platform to authenticate both people and software.

 With Helm charts available out of the box, Gluu Flex can handle the most demanding requirements for concurrency.
 Thanks to cloud native auto-scaling and zero downtime updates, you can build a robust, multi-datacenter topology.
 You can take advantage of new cloud databases like Amazon Aurora and Google Spanner–say goodbye to those old LDAP servers that waste the precious time of your devops team.

 Like the Gluu Server, you have the same “interception scripts” that enable you to enhance or secure the user experience during user login, add extra data into API access tokens, or customize more then 20 other important steps during authentication and authorization workflows.

 Gluu Flex redefines “no lock-in”.
 Want to go open source instead?
 Gluu Flex is a downstream project of the Linux Foundation Janssen Project.
 That means that Gluu has tested and released a specific version of Janssen to which we have added some commercial tools to provide easier administration.
 The core components are still Apache 2 licensed–migrating to the Janssen Project is always an option.

 Gluu Flex is a commercially supported distribution of the Janssen Project Plus Admin UI, and Casa MFA